kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 | :--: |
 | Fig. 14 Memory Utilization |

-The `Fig. 12` shows the amount of spans successfully ingested and the `Fig. 11` shown the amount of spans successfully exported to the configured backend.
-Both charts `Fig. 12` and `Fig. 11` show the same value of `~16000000` spans, which indicate that all ingested data successfully exported.
+`Fig. 12` shows the amount of spans successfully ingested.
+`Fig. 11` shows the amount of spans successfully exported to the configured backend.
+Both charts, `Fig. 12` and `Fig. 11`, show the same value of ~16000000 spans, which indicate that all ingested data has been successfully exported.
-This measurement result in an average of `4300` span per seconds.
+This measurement results in an average of 4300 spans per seconds.

-The `Fig. 14` show the memory utilization of the OpenTelemetry Collector instance.
-The measured value stay around 90% of total available memory.
+`Fig. 14` shows the memory utilization of the OpenTelemetry Collector instance.
+The measured value stays around 90% of total available memory.
 `Fig. 13` shows the CPU utilization of OpenTelemetry Collector instance.
 The measurement shows that the available CPU shares are fully utilized.

 The OpenTelemetry Collector version used in this test has some limitations with the gRPC client.
 The used gRPC client has a default message size of 4194304 bytes, which prevents exporting bigger batch sizes to the backend.